 Whether the Amendments are likely to have an adverse effect on the UK economy The Amendments are not likely to have an adverse effect on the UK economy in that the Amendments improve entities' efficiency.
 The Amendments should ensure that accounting requirements will at least not hinder implementation of the Pillar Two legislation.
 We have not identified any factors that would indicate that the Amendments would lead to changes in business practices or operations that are detrimental to the UK economy.
-In addition, we do not expect the accounting under the Amendments to affect economic behaviour negatively, as the effects of deferred tax are accounting effects only, not related to economics.
+In addition, we do not expect the accounting under the Amendments to affect economic behaviour negatively.
 These assertions were confirmed by engagement with preparers and users.
 As a result, the Amendments are not likely to have an adverse effect on the UK economy, including on economic growth.
 Conclusion Having considered all relevant aspects, including the trade-off between the costs and benefits of implementing the Amendments, the UKEB concludes that they are likely to be conducive to the long term public good in the UK as required by SI 2019/685.